SBDPlugins/SBDUpdates/README.md

 # SBDPlugins Update Rest API
-THis is the SBDPlugins Update API.
+This is the SBDPlugins Update API.
 It's written in Golang.

 ### The files you need:
 - data.db